Asahi Soft Drinks

 Asahi Soft Drinks Co., Ltd (アサヒ飲料株式会社, Asahi Inryō Kabushiki Kaisha) is a soft drink company founded in 1982 and headquartered in the Azuma-bashi district of Sumida, Tokyo, Japan.
 It is a subsidiary of Asahi Breweries.
-The company sponsors the Asahi Soft Drink Challengers, an American football team in the Japanese X-League, as well as a futsal team.

 History

 In 1884, Mitsuya Hiranosui (三ツ矢平野水) (later called "Mitsuya Cider") began being sold.
 After becoming an Imperially licensed beverage company in 1909, Mitsuya Champagne Cider began being sold.
 In November 1951, Asahi Bakushu (now Asahi Beer) acquired the rights to manufacture and distribute Bireley's Orange and Wilkinson Ginger Ale from General Foods and Ellis Wilkinson Ltd., respectively; both drinks are still sold in Japan despite being discontinued in their original countries.
 By April 1953, Mitsuya Cider was manufactured using only sugar for sweetener.

 Bireley's began being sold in cans in March 1959.
 In March 1972, Mitsuya Vending Corporation was established, and Asahi Bakushu entered the beverage vending machine business.
 Mitsuya Coffee, sold in cans, was introduced in October 1981.
 Mitsuya Foods Corporation was established in March 1982, and the Mitsuya Vending Corporation was merged into this new company.
 This is considered the beginning of Asahi Soft Drinks.
 The canned Mitsuya Coffee product name was changed to "NOVA" in September 1986, and footballer Diego Maradona began doing commercials for the coffee.

 Mitsuya Foods officially changed its corporate name to "Asahi Beer Soft Drinks" in April 1987, and in November 1988, Asahi Beer Soft Drinks Manufacturing was established.
 The following two years, two manufacturing plants were opened: one in Kashiwa, Chiba Prefecture in January 1989, and one in Akashi, Hyōgo Prefecture in January 1990.
 In February 1990, the canned coffee brand "NOVA" was changed to "J.O.", and Hank Aaron began doing commercials.
 In September that same year, Asahi Beer Soft Drinks consolidated its western Japan, Tōkai, and Kyūshū subsidiaries into one company called Asahi Beer Soft Drinks.

 In January 1991, Asahi Beer Soft Drinks took over the drinking water business from the parent company.
 The company began sales of its blended tea Asahi Jūrokucha, a blend of 16 different teas, in March 1993.
 The Hokuriku manufacturing plant was opened in March 1994.
 Three subsidiaries (Asahi Beer Soft Drinks, Asahi Beer Soft Drinks Manufacturing, and Hokuriku Asahi Beer Soft Drinks Manufacturing) merged in July 1996 to form Asahi Soft Drinks in order better focus development, manufacturing and marketing efforts.